RenV123/the-startup/README.md

 ## Goal

-The goal of this exercise was to work in a team of 3-4 people and create a website for a fictional startup.
+The goal of this exercise was to work in a team of 3-4 people and create a website for a fictional startup that we needed to invent.

 <hr>
 ## TinCat